Alluxio/alluxio/docs/en/Configuring-Alluxio-with-S3.md

 This guide describes how to configure Alluxio with [Amazon S3](https://aws.amazon.com/s3/) as the under storage system.
-Alluxio natively provides two different client implementations for accessing s3, jets3t through the s3n:// scheme and aws-sdk-java-s3 through the s3a:// scheme.
+Alluxio natively provides two different client implementations for accessing s3, aws-sdk-java-s3 through the s3a:// scheme (recommended for better performance) and jets3t through the s3n:// scheme.

 # Initial Setup